matthew-hre/python-to-java/README.md

 ## You are Sisyphus, and Java is your boulder

 Let's rock and roll.
 First, we'll `Create a new Java Project`, and name it something really cool like "LearningToDoAJava".
 We're gonna write this in **PascalCase**, since that's the standard for Java project names.
-It **should**, by default, select `JavaSE-19` as your `Execution Environment JRE`, and that's good, we want that.
+It **should**, by default, select `JavaSE-[LATEST_VERSION]` as your `Execution Environment JRE`, and that's good, we want that.
 If there's something weird in that box, then Google it idk Java's scary.
 Uncheck the `Create module-info.java` box, because I really do not feel like explaining Java modules while sick.
 Finish.

 There's gonna be a lot of things on the screen, and it's gonna be really scary, but take a deep breath and we'll work through this.
 On the right is the `Outline`, which we do not care about.
 There's a little horizontal rectangle near the top right of that, click that and it'll disappear.
 At the bottom is the `Problems` box, which will be full very soon, so we can keep that open.
 Finally, on the left, we got the `Package Explorer`, which is just the VSCode sidebar with extra steps, so don't worry.